TechEmpower/FrameworkBenchmarks/frameworks/Clojure/pedestal/README.md

 This is the [Pedestal](https://github.com/pedestal/pedestal) portion of a [benchmarking test suite](../) comparing a variety of web development platforms.

+## Quick testing/benching

+You can use the `run.sh` and `perfit.sh` scripts to get a rough idea how changes will impact a final benchmark.

 ## Test URLs
 ### JSON Encoding Test
 `http://localhost:8080/json`